Jimskapt/rust-book-fr/FRENCH/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 ## Writing Error Messages to Standard Error Instead of Standard Output
 -->

-## Ecrire les messages d'erreur sur la sortie d'erreur standard au lieu de la sortie normale
+## Écrire les messages d'erreur sur la sortie d'erreur standard au lieu de la sortie normale

 <!--
 At the moment, we’re writing all of our output to the terminal using the